whymath/sharechat-scraper/README.md

    SHARECHAT_USER_ID = <YOUR_SHARECHAT_USER_ID>
    SHARECHAT_PASSWORD = <YOUR_SHARECHAT_PASSWORD>
    ```
-6. Modify the Config file as per your requirements, then run it to start scraping.
+6. Modify the Config file as per your requirements, then run it to start scraping: `python run config.py`

 ## Modifying the Config file

-config.py is the only script you need to run to start scraping.
+[config.py](config.py) is the only script you need to run to start scraping.
 It contains a dictionary named scraper_params.
-Depending on the values entered in this dictionary, the manager.py called by config.py will run one of the following Sharechat scrapers -
+Depending on the values entered in this dictionary, the [Sharechat Manager](docs/sharechat_scraper_manager.md) called by Config will run one of the following scrapers -

 [Sharechat trending content scraper](docs/sharechat_trending_content_scraper.md)